cveilleux/lanner-bypass-test/README.md

 Reconnecting power after power loss causes the unit to reboot immediately and the by-pass remains on, no packet loss observed.

+## Conclusion

+When properly activated using the provided hardware watchdog, all failure scenarios we tested caused the by-pass to properly engage, resuming the flow of network traffic.

+Whenever the by-pass toggles on or off, the ethernet link is brought down and the reconnection process of peers is engaged, causing a slight interruption of service in the range of 5 to 12 seconds.